 All courses are yearlong unless otherwise listed in the description as semester classes.
-Please register for ALL of the classes you need for the whole year at one time.
+Please register for ALL of the classes you need for the whole year.
 Registration will not open again mid year.

 *Note that all of our classes have a minimum age requirement and the registering ages/grades are listed with the class.